Social criticism: Academic forms

-In literature and music
+In literature

-Social criticism can also be expressed in a fictional form, e.g. in a revolutionary novel like The Iron Heel (1908) by Jack London; in dystopian novels like Aldous Huxley's Brave New World (1932), George Orwell's Nineteen Eighty-Four (1949), Ray Bradbury's Fahrenheit 451 (1953), or Rafael Grugman's Nontraditional Love (2008); or in children's books or films.
+Social criticism can be expressed in a fictional form, e.g. in a revolutionary novel like The Iron Heel (1908) by Jack London, in dystopian novels like Aldous Huxley's Brave New World (1932), George Orwell's Nineteen Eighty-Four (1949), Ray Bradbury's Fahrenheit 451 (1953), and Rafael Grugman's Nontraditional Love (2008), or in children's books or films.
+According to Frederick Douglass, "Where justice is denied, where poverty is enforced, where ignorance prevails, and where any one class is made to feel that society is an organized conspiracy to oppress, rob and degrade them, neither persons nor property will be safe."

 Fictional literature can have a significant social impact.
 For example, the 1852 novel Uncle Tom's Cabin, by Harriet Beecher Stowe furthered the anti-slavery movement in the United States, and the 1885 novel Ramona, by Helen Hunt Jackson, brought about changes in laws regarding Native Americans.
 Similarly, Upton Sinclair's 1906 novel The Jungle helped create new laws related to public health and food handling, and Arthur Morrison's 1896 novel A Child of the Jago caused England to change its housing laws.

-George Orwell and Charles Dickens wrote Animal Farm and A Tale of Two Cities, respectively, to express their disillusionment with society and human nature.
+Charles Dickens and Orwell respectively wrote A Tale of Two Cities and Animal Farm to express their disillusionment with society and human nature.
+A Tale of Two Cities typifies this kind of literature.
+Besides the central theme of love is another prevalent theme, that of a revolution gone bad.
+Dickens shows that human nature causes humans to be vengeful and at time overly ambitious.
+Both of these books are similar in that both describe how, even with the best of intentions, human ambitions get the best of them.
 Animal Farm, written in 1944, is a book that tells the animal fable of a farm in which the farm animals revolt against their human masters.
 It is an example of social criticism in literature in which Orwell satirized the events in Russia after the Bolshevik Revolution.
 He anthropomorphizes the animals, and alludes each one to a counterpart in Russian history.
-A Tale of Two Cities also typifies this kind of literature.
-Besides the central theme of love, is another prevalent theme, that of a revolution gone bad.
-He shows us that, unfortunately, human nature causes us to be vengeful and, for some of us, overly ambitious.
-Both these books are similar in that both describe how, even with the best of intentions, our ambitions get the best of us.
 Both authors also demonstrate that violence and the Machiavellian attitude of "the ends justifying the means" are deplorable.
 They also express their authors' disenchantment with the state of evolution of human nature.

-According to Frederick Douglass, "Where justice is denied, where poverty is enforced, where ignorance prevails, and where any one class is made to feel that society is an organized conspiracy to oppress, rob and degrade them, neither persons nor property will be safe."

-The authors imply, that even if we begin with honourable intentions, there will be some who will let their basic instincts take control.
-Animal Farm portrays this nature through parodying events in real history.
-Given the right conditions, these events could happen anywhere.
-Take for example, a leader becoming overly ambitious, to the point of harming his people for more power.